+Difference Between SSL vs TLS

 Following are the key differences between SSL vs TLS:

 - The SSL is a secure sockets layer, while the Transportation Layer Protection applies to the TLS.
 They are the same but completely different.

 - The cryptographic protocols SSL and TLS authenticate data transfers from server to device.
 The data shared between a Web server and user, for example, a cryptographic protocol encrypts.

 - SSL was a cryptographic protocol of the first kind.
 An SSL / TLS certificate supports it.
 It serves as an encryption gateway to encrypt data that prevents hackers from unauthorized entry.

-- The authentication of the SSL message involves the key details and configuration information on an ad hoc basis, while the TLS version relies on the authentication code for HMAC hash.
+- The authentication of the SSL message involves the key details and configuration information on an ad hoc basis, while the TLS version relies on the authentication code for the HMAC hash.

 - In any case, for the last few decades, we have used TLS.
 Around this point, if you use SSL, you still live metaphorically in a sad age where people tend to use telephone lines to connect to the internet.

 SSL vs TLS Comparison Table